 To assmble breakfast tacos

 - Heat flour tortillas in a dry cast iron skillet or saute pan over low heat, flipping over to heat both sides evenly.
-Once the eggs are cooked, place the egg, chorizo and potato mix in tortillas and top with grated cheese and salsa to taste.
+Once the eggs are cooked, fill the tortillas and top with grated cheese and salsa to taste.

 FREQUENTLY ASKED QUESTIONS